AREAS OF EXPERIENCE

-Former federal appeals judge Timothy K. Lewis serves as a mediator, arbitrator, settlement counselor, and trial and appellate practitioner.
+Former federal appeals judge Timothy K. Lewis is co-chair of Schnader's ADR Practice Group and serves as a mediator, arbitrator, settlement counselor, and trial and appellate practitioner.
 Judge Lewis is a past co-chair of Schnader's Appellate Practice Group.

 Before entering private practice, Judge Lewis served on the U.S. Court of Appeals for the Third Circuit.
 He was serving on the U.S. District Court for the Western District of Pennsylvania when President George H. W. Bush elevated him to the Court of Appeals in 1992.
 At the time of both appointments he was the youngest federal judge in the United States.
 Before being appointed to the federal bench, Judge Lewis served as an Assistant U.S. Attorney for the Western District of Pennsylvania and as an Assistant District Attorney in Allegheny County, Pennsylvania.